2006 Mumbai train bombings: Involvement of Indian Mujahideen

 On 27 February 2009, Sadiq Sheikh, an arrested leader of the Indian Mujahideen confessed to his alleged role in the bombings in a news channel broadcast.
 He claimed to have engineered the pressure cooker bombs with his associates in a flat in central Mumbai.
 If verified, these allegations could invalidate the previous claims by the ATS that the ISI or the SIMI were involved.
-Sadiq states in his confession, ‘'All five of us arranged local first class train passes beforehand.
-We also had the local train time table with us so that we could choose a train as per our convenience.
-We purchased bags and pressure cookers in Bombay.'’
+Sadiq states in his confession, "All five of us arranged local first-class train passes beforehand.
+We also had the local train timetable with us so that we could choose a train as per our convenience.
+We purchased bags and pressure cookers in Bombay."
 He also claimed to have misled investigators by blaming the attacks on the Al-Qaeda.

-On 6 April 2013, IM co-founder Sadiq Sheikh declared hostile witness by defence advocates.
+On 6 April 2013, IM co-founder Sadiq Sheikh was declared hostile witness by defence advocates.

-Convictions
+Trial and acquittal

 In September 2015, 12 people were convicted in this case.
-On 30 September 2015, a special Maharashtra Control of Organised Crime Act (MCOCA) court sentenced to death Faisal Sheikh, Asif Khan, Kamal Ansari, Ehtesham Sidduqui and Naveed Khan who planted the bombs in various trains.
+On 30 September 2015, a special Maharashtra Control of Organised Crime Act (MCOCA) court sentenced Faisal Sheikh, Asif Khan, Kamal Ansari, Ehtesham Siddiqui and Naveed Khan to death.
+They planted the bombs in various trains.
 The other seven convicts—Mohammed Sajid Ansari, who prepared the electrical circuits for the bombs, Mohammed Ali, who provided his Govandi residence to make the bombs, Dr Tanveer Ansari, one of the conspirators, and Majid Shafi, Muzzammil Shaikh, Sohail Shaikh and Zamir Shaikh who provided logistical support – were sentenced to life imprisonment.

+Kamal Ahmed Ansari died due to a COVID infection in 2021 while lodged in a Nagpur prison.

+On 21 July 2025, the Bombay High Court refused to confirm the death sentence for five convicted and acquitted all the 12 accused, due to lack of substantiating evidence and disparities in the investigation.
+The acquittal sparked backlash, with the Maharashtra Government filing an appeal with the Supreme Court.
+This order is later stayed by the Supreme Court on 24 July.